changswap/changswap-document/products/prediction/prediction-troubleshooting.md

 ### I can’t collect my winnings!

-Make sure you have enough BNB in your wallet to pay for gas fees.
-You’ll need a little BNB to trigger the smart contract.
+Make sure you have enough KUB in your wallet to pay for gas fees.
+You’ll need a little KUB to trigger the smart contract.

 ### **I can't claim winnings from a prediction round on site.**